Apple Announces 745 Million Paid Subscriptions, Primephonic Features Coming to Apple Music

-Apple announced that it now 745 million paid subscriptions either to its services or connected to third parties via the App Sore.
-The company also revealed on Monday that some of the features of the Primephonic are set to be integrated into Apple Music later this year.
+Apple announced that it now has 745 million paid subscriptions either to its services or connected to third parties via the App Sore.
+The company also revealed on Monday that some of the features of Primephonic are set to be integrated into Apple Music later this year.

 Now 745 Million Paid Subscriptions, Apple Says